HiroFujisame/Nend-Sudes/README.md

 ---

 26/mar/2021 - I finally finished the discord bot i was paid to make yesterday.
 It became so useful for general friends' discord servers that I think i'll be making another bot anytime soon.

+---

+29/mar/2021 - I started learning lua because my friend would reach me to make a roblox game, it's a interesting language, although even the creator says there are better languages hahah.